MacGrainey History, Family Crest & Coats of Arms

 The surname MacGrainey was first found in the islands of Jura and Islay, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the MacGrainey family

-Another 221 words (16 lines of text) covering the years 180 , 1625, 1649, 1856 and 128. are included under the topic Early MacGrainey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacGrainey research.
+Another 111 words (8 lines of text) covering the years 1625, 1649, 1856 and are included under the topic Early MacGrainey History in all our PDF Extended History products and printed products wherever possible.

 MacGrainey Spelling Variations

 Medieval spelling was at best an intuitive process, and translation between Gaelic and English was no more effective.
 These factors caused an enormous number of spelling variations in Dalriadan names.
 In fact, it was not uncommon to see a father and son who spelled their name differently.
 Over the years, MacGrainey has been spelled MacCraney, Craney, Crainey, MacCrain, McCranie, MacCranny, MacCranne, MacCranney, MacCrayne and many more.

 Early Notables of the MacGrainey family (pre 1700)